The 7 Biggest Mistakes When Moving to Spain & Other Tips

 The 7 Biggest Mistakes When Moving to Spain

-There is a large number of expats that arrive in Spain, assuming that English is widely spoken.
-However, this is far from the truth.Β
+Many expats arrive in Spain assuming that English is widely spoken.
+However, this is far from the truth.

-In tourist coastal destinations such as Ibiza or Costa del Sol, you’ll find a higher number of locals who speak English, many restaurants have their menus translated into English and other common languages, etc.
+In tourist coastal destinations such as Ibiza or the Costa del Sol, you’ll find more locals who speak English, and many restaurants have their menus translated into English and other common languages.

-If you know you’re moving to Spain in advance, start learning the language using a free mobile app such as Duolingo, joining face-to-face or online lessons, or attending language exchanges.Β
+If you know you’re moving to Spain in advance, start learning the language using a free mobile app such as Duolingo, join face-to-face or online lessons, or attend language exchanges.

 A big misconception about Spain is that many people think it’s all about beaches, sunny weather and paella.

 Spain is characterised by its diverse landscapes and rich culture.
-Depending on what region you decide to live in, the weather, food and landscape can change a lot.
+Depending on the region you decide to live in, the weather, food and landscape can change significantly.

 Southern Spain has very warm temperatures in the summer but mild temperatures the rest of the year.
 In contrast, Northern Spain has mild temperatures in the summer and cold weather in the other seasons.